 - Be aware of the number of teams on which members simultaneously work.
 Not surprisingly, the more teams someone is on, the less effective they are.

 - Determine whether team members are core or peripheral.
 Core team members are key contributors who are highly involved and stay involved over a longer time.
 Peripheral team members support the team’s work but may be involved in a lesser way or for a shorter time.
 At the beginning of a project, explain each team member’s role and expected contribution.

 - Avoid overloading high performers with too many team assignments.
-Limit the roles they play (particularly if they are core team members) to prevent them from becoming overwhelmed and burning out.
-When the economic pendulum inevitably swings back at some point, you don’t want your top talent to be depleted, as they will make up your leadership pipeline and can help power your organization into the future.
+Limit the roles they play (particularly if they’re core team members) to prevent them from becoming overwhelmed and burning out.
+When the economic pendulum inevitably swings back at some point, you want to be sure you have retained your high potentials, and you don’t want your top talent to be depleted, as they will make up your leadership pipeline and can help power your organization into the future.

 - Clearly articulate vision and corporate objectives to all employees.
 This is even more important in times of crisis.

 - Select team members based on individual talents and abilities, including technical competence and interpersonal skills.

 - Once you’ve established teams, instruct team leads to clearly define the team’s mission and purpose so that all team members are on the same page.

 - Establish processes for sharing information, making decisions, and resolving miscommunications or potential conflicts.

 - If possible, set up a communication channel for process questions/discussions that’s separate from the task-related communications.

 - Clearly define and communicate the tools teams have for communicating with one another on a regular basis.